-Garrard holds the Royal Warrant as Jewellers, Goldsmiths and Silversmiths, appointed by HRH The Prince of Wales.
+Garrard holds a Royal Warrant as Jewellers, Goldsmiths and Silversmiths, appointed by HRH The Prince of Wales.

 A brief, handwritten sentence in the House ledger marks the first royal order for Garrard.
 It came from Frederick, Prince of Wales, and was the beginning of a relationship that reached through every successive generation.

 After more than a century of royal commissions, the House was appointed the first official Crown Jeweller by Queen Victoria.

 Among the hundred thousand wonders on show at The Great Exhibition in Hyde Park were almost one hundred from the House of Garrard.
 This huge event, the brainchild of Queen Victoria’s husband Prince Albert, celebrated all things new in manufacturing and design.
 Garrard’s most playful, technically complex creations were on display, including a nearly metre-tall Emperor’s Vase for Royal Ascot and suites of royal jewels, featuring opals, rubies and other gems.